What does NSOP stand for?

 There are many places right around campus where you can purchase toiletries and other supplies for your room.
 However, we also offer a free shuttle bus to and from Bed, Bath, and Beyond on Move-In Day!
 We also have a vendor fair on campus for smaller items.
 You may also want to have some of your belongings shipped.
 You can ship packages to your school address starting three days before Orientation.

 If I shipped items to campus, what is that process and where do I pick up my packages on Move-In Day?

 If you check your eBear account, you should be able to find your mailing address (which should include a mailbox number).
 Please ship your items to that address.
 Please keep in mind that only students with photo IDs can pick up their packages from the Mail Room, which is located in A100 Altschul Hall.
 Please don't send a family member to pick up a package on your behalf.
-The Mail Room does not deliver packages to the residence halls.
-You can ship packages to your school address starting two weeks before Orientation.
+The Mail Room does not deliver packages to the residence halls. you should plan to have your items shipped so they do not arrive more than three days before Orientation.

 How do I get to campus and where do I park when I arrive on campus?

 Check out our website for visitors for directions and local parking garages.
 It has all of that essential information!